Skip to main content

 MANY MIRACLES WERE ATTRIBUTED TO HER INTERCESSION

-At the feast of St. Barnabas (June 11), 1249, she suddenly became very ill.
+At the feast of Saint Barnabas (June 11), 1249, she suddenly became very ill.
 She received the last sacraments, but she predicted she would live for another year.
 During this period she suffered greatly and lost sight of both eyes.
 She also suffered a series of small strokes and became paralysed.
 She died as she had predicted on June 11, 1250.

 ST ALEYDIS' PRAYERS FOR THE VISUALLY IMPAIRED